ua-kxie/circe/README.md

 * select single device to edit parameter (wonky) - if you have ideas for implementing a properties editor, get in touch ~

 #### Hotkeys:
+L - net label (does no thing for now)

 W - draw wire